Mashrou' Leila: Byblos Festival concert cancellation

 The band was set to play at the Byblos Festival on August 9, 2019; a few weeks before the concert, local church officials called for the show to be cancelled amidst an online homophobic campaign by right wing Christian activists who claimed that the band songs are blasphemous and promote homosexuality.
 Two song in particular, "Djin" and "Idols", were cited as violating Christian sensitivities.
 During a 2016 NPR Tiny Desk Concert, the band lead singer Hamed Sinno explained the "Djin" lyrics as drawing from scholar Joseph Campbell's comparative mythology and religion works.
 The song references parallels in Christian and Greek Dionysian mythology but the crux of the songs is about "getting [...] messed up at a bar".

 On July 17, 2019, protesters against the gig began to circulate conspiracy theories claiming the band is a "Masonic-Zionist" project to morally corrupt Lebanon, citing the band's support of gay and transgender rights.
-Right wing social media activists circulated an image shared by the band's lead singer on his personal Facebook account in 2015 depicting a byzantine icon of the Virgin Mary with the singer Madonna's head in place of Mary's.
+Right wing social media activists circulated an image shared by the band's lead singer on their personal Facebook account in 2015 depicting a Byzantine icon of the Virgin Mary with the singer Madonna's head in place of Mary's.
 They accused the band of devil worship and rallied priests and politicians in their bid to stop the concert.
 Some campaigners, including Free Patriotic Movement official Naji Hayek, called on their followers to forcibly stop the band's appearance if Lebanese authorities didn't cancel the show.
-Sinno posted a reply denouncing the mounting sectarian and fundamentalist rhetoric and explained that the Madonna image is a cover of a Facebook article discussing pop art he shared and deleted in 2015; he added that he neither drew the image nor wrote its caption.
+Sinno posted a reply denouncing the mounting sectarian and fundamentalist rhetoric and explained that the Madonna image is a cover of a Facebook article discussing pop art they shared and deleted in 2015; they added that they neither drew the image nor wrote its caption.